TMHBBV/unbxdocs./docs/Search/search-preview/ai-meta-data/attribute-enrichment.md

 4. Monitor Progress: Use the "Status" and "Mapping" columns to monitor the enrichment process and track the lifecycle of each attribute.
 5. Prioritize Action: Use the "Actions" column to trigger appropriate actions (enrich, publish, review) based on the status of each attribute.

-Leverage Attribute Enrichment to boost your e-commerce platform’s search experience and overall conversion metrics.
-For a personalized walkthrough, consider booking a demo or requesting a search experience audit through your Unbxd account.

 ## Dashboard Keywords and Their Functionality

 Below are the functionality present on the Netcore Unbxd Console.